whaagmans/CS-Minor-Portfolio/content/Risk-Analysis.md

   are typically at the lowest level of sophistication as they often rely on widely available tools that require little technical skill to deploy.
 Their actions, more often than not, have no lasting effect on their targets beyond reputation.

 * **Insider threats**:
   are individuals working within their organization who are particularly dangerous because of their access to internal networks that are protected by security perimeters.
 Access is a key component for malicious threat actors and having privileged access eliminates the need to employ other remote means.
-Insider threats may be associated with any of the other listed types of threat actors but often include disgruntled employees.
+Insider threats may be associated with any of the other listed types of threat actors but often include disgruntled employees[[2]](#references).

 ## Risk Analysis